Skip to main content

 Starting Simple - Writing in a Single Frame

-Younger students (grades two and three) begin using the essaypop platform to compose simple quick writes.
+In grades 2 and 3, students begin using the essaypop platform to compose simple quick writes.
 Quick writes allow younger students to jump into the writing quickly and without restrictions.
 These are shorter, low-stake writing tasks that familiarize students with the essaypop system and build within students a level of enthusiasm and confidence as they answer prompts using a basic, single-frame, approach.

-Quick writes can be used for any occasion (warmup, exit ticket, reflection) and can be part of a structured lesson plan or be assigned spontaneously (because sometimes writing opportunities sneak up on us).
+Quick writes can be used for any occasion (warmup, exit ticket, reflection) and can be part of a structured lesson plan or be assigned spontaneously as writing opportunities arise even when not part of the original plan.
 They can even be set up as timed assignments.

-Students are encouraged to share and collaborate in the interactive, Hive environment, and teachers are urged to write alongside their students using the demo feature.
+Students are encouraged to share and collaborate in the interactive, Hive environment, and teachers are urged to write alongside their students by creating exemplars.
 The assessment tool with pre-made rubrics can also be used to assess and score aspects of the finished writing such as organization, coherence, and mechanics.
 Here’s an example of what such writing will look like.

 Moving into Simple Paragraph Writing